Why is Desktop Linux a Market Failure?

 many competing "flavors" of Linux

 Application developers must be willing to support many slightly incompatible versions of Linux.
 "Build once, run anywhere" is not possible.
 Attempts at standardization have gone nowhere.
-Developers of popular applications refuse to deal with Linux.
+Most developers of popular applications refuse to deal with this complexity for a small market.
 In contrast, Microsoft provides a stable standard that both developers and users can depend on.
 Backward compatibility is carefully planned, and programs from a decade ago still run on current Windows.
+There are ways to make packages that run on multiple Linux flavors, but this is complex enough to be itself a barrier.

 Credibility